He is lively as a fish in the water, with neither root nor stem

 6. From the “Hymn on the Diamond Sutra” by Fu Ta-shih (497-569).

 8. The asuras are angry demons of lndian mythology who continually fight with the god Indra.

 9. Accounts of such legendary battles between Indra and the asuras are found in Avatamsaka Sutra and other Buddhist works.

-10. The five aggregates, which come together temporarily to form a human being, are matter, sense-perception, conception (cognition), volition, and consciousness.
+10. The five aggregates, which come together temporarily to form a human being, are matter, sense-perception, conception (cognition or knowledge of good and evil), volition, and consciousness.

 11. The hells of fire, of blood, and of knives.